lisa398/DNCS-LAB2018/README.md

 ...-`

-the same you can do it with host-1-b and host-2-c.
+the same you can do it with all the other hosts.

 ## Web-Server
 To test the web server on host-2-c, we just need to download a simple index page, writing the command written below: